SourcePointUSA/unity-sdk/README.md

 6. Select `UnityFramework ` target
 7. Add `ConsentViewController.xcframework` to `Link Binary With Libraries` section

-Additional step: Unity may handle XCFramework in wrong way if you store it in your Unity project.
-In such case, go to `UnityFramework` target > `Build Phases` > `Link Binary With Libraries` and delete two entries of `ConsentViewController.framework` (But make sure that **xcframework** is still there)
+Take a note: Unity may handle XCFramework in wrong way if you store it in your Unity project and have any import settings applied.
+In such case, go to `UnityFramework` target > `Build Phases` > `Link Binary With Libraries` and delete all entries of `ConsentViewController.framework` (But make sure that **xcframework** is still there)

 ## iOS – Enabling `New Build System`
 With release of ios14 Apple presented .xcframework to replace old .framework which requires modern build system.
 On the other hand, Unity enables `Legacy Build System (Deprecated)` so it is necessary to switch the `Build System` to new one.